 It is now time to add some support and attach the three sections you have made to each other to form a piece of furniture.
 You do this by screwing on supports that you will make by cutting up a couple of pieces of wood that you have left over.

 You will need two supports for each side of your shoe rack and two for the top, and they should all be more or less the same size.
 Use a drill to create pilot holes, and then just screw them into place with carpentry screws.
-Here are some photos of what your shoe rack should look like when you have finished.

 Step 8: Sanding and Finishing